-Date: November 7, 2013 Re: Jarrod Wilson Jury Trial Carol Shipley, Assistant District Attorney Phone: (209) 525-5550
+Date: January 16, 2014 Carol Shipley, Assistant District Attorney

+Re: Career Burglar Gets 35 Years-to-Life Phone: (209) 525-5550

-Modesto, California - Stanislaus County District Attorney Birgit Fladager announced today that a jury found Jarrod James Wilson, age 42, of Modesto guilty of residential burglary and commercial burglary.
+Modesto, California - Stanislaus County District Attorney Birgit Fladager announced today that Jarrod James Wilson, age 42, of Modesto was sentenced on January 16, 2014 to thirty-five years to life for residential burglary and commercial burglary after a jury found him guilty on November 1, 2013.
 Deputy District Attorney Jeff Mangar prosecuted the case for the People.

-On November 6, 2010 at about 3:30 PM, the victims' daughter drove by her parents' home on W. Rumble Drive in Modesto to check on the residence while they were away on vacation.
-She saw an unfamiliar car parked in the driveway and a man jump into her parents' backyard.
+On November 6, 2010 at around 3:30 PM, the victims' daughter drove by her parents' home on W. Rumble Drive in Modesto to check on the residence while they were away on vacation.
+She saw an unknown car parked in the driveway and a man jump into her parents' backyard.
 She wrote down the license plate number and waited for her husband to arrive.
 When her husband arrived, they approached the front door of the house.
-A female was sitting in the passenger seat of Wilson's car which was parked in the driveway.
+An unknown female was sitting in the passenger seat of the Wilson's car which was parked in the driveway.
 After she began to honk the horn, Wilson came out the front door, confronted the husband and ran past him carrying a pillow case.
 Wilson then got into the car and drove off.
 The house had been ransacked.
 Wilson had gained entry into the home by breaking the rear door.